 Butea monosperma seed – is useful in

-Ayurvedic medicine with Palasha ingredient
+Ayurvedic medicines with Palasha ingredient

 Its potent action against intestinal worms makes it an essential ingredient in many de-worming Ayurvedic medicines like – Krumimudgara Rasa and Wormnil